MalcolmMark/Free-Mentors/README.md

 - Run the index.html file that you will find immediately after opening the project

 ## API reference
-The app is still in version 1 but per now it is yet to be hosted with Heroku
+The app is in Version 1 and it is Hosted on Heroku

 ## Tests
 These will be available in the next version of my app